 The bottom pierced skin is dissipating like it never was there.

-I don't seem to have a picture of the frenulum just before I cut it..
+This is my frenulum a week or two before I cut it..
 I really wish I took a picture of this the day I cut it because it was not pretty.
 The frenulum skin was hard and thin and had a tear on one side.
 The scar tissue from this piercing felt like a callus.

 So, I cut what was left of my frenulum and and it bled for about 8 hours.. not gushing but it would just

 bleed without pressure on it.
 A simple bandage took care of that.